 Daniel Tanner’s life is insane.
 A mysterious disease came to claim his son, seemingly pulling him into the grave with cold fingers named misery and hopelessness.

-But a stranger came calling with an even stranger tale of monsters—horrible things that take children in the middle of the night and leave their own, things that crawled out of the fairy tales our barbarous ancestors used to tell, things that they tried to warn us about.
+Now a stranger has come calling with an even stranger tale of monsters—horrible things that take children in the middle of the night and leave their own, things that crawled out of the faery tales our barbarous ancestors used to tell, things that they tried to warn us about.

 We didn’t listen.